-If your state does offer this option, you should adjust your voter registration plan in two ways:
+If your state does offer this option, you should adjust your voter registration plan in a few ways:

-- > You can hold a longer voter registration drive.
+- You can hold a longer voter registration drive.
 In these states, the deadline for pre-Election Day registration is usually much closer to the election itself.
-This gives you more time to help register voters. - Since everyone can turn out on Election Day, not just people who preregistered, you'll be able to turn out even more people.
-Make sure you have two versions of your GOTV leaflets and other materials, one for those who are pre-registered and one for those who need to register at the polls.
+This gives you more time to help register voters. - Since everyone can turn out on Election Day, not just people who pre-registered, you'll be able to turn out even more people.
+Make sure you have two versions of your GOTV leaflets and other materials, one for those who are pre-registered and one for those who need to register at the polls. - If you register on Election Day, the requirements for proof of identification